Nima Yushij, the maker of the new way in Poetry

 Standard

-I must begin this post with a confession that I have never used a romantic poetic way in my life.
-I think that some of my wonderful friends who are great poets have noticed that I am not the one and they may be righ” 😁😉
+I must begin this post with a confession: I have never used a romantic, poetic way in my life.
+I think that some of my wonderful friends who are great poets have noticed that I am not the one, and they may be right” 😁😉

-Therefore, I want to present this post to these appreciated poetesses and poets. especially; Holly @hrenehunter https://houseofheartweb.wordpress.com/ , Yassy @yaskhan https://yassy66.wordpress.com/ , Lance Sheridan https://lancesheridan.com/ Deborah Gregory @liberatedsheep http://theliberatedsheep.com/ Mike Steeden @michaelsteeden https://mikesteeden.wordpress.com/ And surely many others. 🙏💖🤗💖🤗🙏
+Therefore, I want to present this post to these appreciated poetesses and poets. especially; Holly @hrenehunter / Yassy @yaskhan / Deborah Gregory @liberatedsheep / Mike Steeden @michaelsteeden And surely many others. 🙏💖🤗💖🤗🙏

-When I was young, I chose the way of logic; although likely read the romantic novels and even when I got into the world of theatre, I used both methods of Konstantin Sergejewitsch Stanislawski and Berthold Brecht; though, there is a huge difference between them.
-Stanislawski believed that the actor(ess) must bring the character on the stage into life, and Brecht wasn’t agreed and wanted the Technique on the stage: {Epic Theatre}, but I used them both appropriately.
-You can find more here; https://en.wikipedia.org/wiki/Epic_theatre
+When I was young, I chose the path of logic.
+However, I likely read romantic novels, and even when I got into the world of theatre, I used both the methods of Konstantin Sergejewitsch Stanislawski and Bertolt Brecht.
+However, there is a huge difference between them.
+Stanislavski believed that the actor(ess) must bring the character on stage to life, and Brecht disagreed, wanting the Technique on stage: {Epic Theatre}, but I used them both appropriately.
+You can find more here.

-First, let me tell you about the old style and the modern one in Persian poesy; the poesy in the old-time as belonging to the high society and the poets were appreciated by the kings and queens like in all countries; Athens, Romans, and Persians.
-In the old Persian, they had a special norm and regulation to write or make a poem; it had to have written in two sentences in the separated row with the same weight and in rhyme.
+First, let me tell you about the old style and the modern one in Persian poetry: poetry in the old times belonged to the high society, and the poets were appreciated by kings and queens, as in all countries: Athens, Rome, and Persia.
+In the old Persian, they had a special norm and regulation to write or make a poem; it had to be written in two sentences in separate rows with the same weight and in rhyme.

-But it never means that I wanted to block all the modern poesy in those days.
-My brother, Al, had a huge knowledge about the literature included poems, therefore, I was much involved in them.
-But my interest was not so strong as his, especially, when the modern poesy got famous in Iran and it was a very beloved subject in the meetings of the young intellectuals in some privet apartments, particularly after the Islamic revolution.
-We had a lot of discussions about the new poems and also there were young poets as newcomers and I had to challenge with them, then I had some problem to get accustomed to the new Poesy, I always meant that I had to understand it when I read a poem!
+But it never means that I wanted to block all the modern poetry in those days.
+My brother, Al, had a great knowledge of literature, including poetry; therefore, I was very involved in it.
+But my interest was not so strong as his, especially when modern poetry became famous in Iran, and it was a very beloved subject in the meetings of the young intellectuals in some private apartments, particularly after the Islamic revolution.
+We had a lot of discussions about the new poems, and also there were young poets as newcomers, and I had to challenge with them, then I had some problems getting accustomed to the new poetry, I always meant that I had to understand it when I read a poem!
 They said that It might because of my lack of interest or understanding about the new wave but I had an argument: I answered I’d appreciate one of the new poets and it was him; Nima Yushij, the revolutioner who made a break in the old form of poesy in Iran and when I heard his poets I had not only understood it completely, it even had touched my soul.

-Of course, these young poets were likely trying to get my approval for their own works and I was very amused when I once told a young poet “I like one of your piece” he was fascinatingly encouraged and happy!
+Of course, these young poets were likely trying to get my approval for their own works, and I was very amused when I once told a young poet, “I like one of your pieces.” he was fascinated, encouraged and happy!

 Nima Yushij

-His real name is Ali Esfandiyari, he’s born in 1896 and lived till 1960, the eldest son of Ebrahim Nouri of Yosh (a village near Nour county in Mazandaran province of Iran), was born on November 12 1896.
-He was a contemporary Tabari (Mazandarani dialect) (my father has been born almost in his neighbourhood) and Persian poet who started a new movement in Persian poetry called she’r-e no (“new poetry”) or sometimes called she’r-e Nimaei (Nimaic poetry).
+His real name is Ali Esfandiyari.
+He was born in 1896 and lived till 1960.
+He was the eldest son of Ebrahim Nouri of Yosh (a village near Nour county in Mazandaran province, Iran).
+He was a contemporary of Tabari (Mazandarani dialect) (my father was born almost in his neighbourhood) and a Persian poet who started a new movement in Persian poetry called she’r-e no (“new poetry”) or sometimes called she’r-e Nimaei (Nimaic poetry).

 iroon.com: Blogs: Chapter 4-I: Nature Poetry